 - At the service station buy low-fat yoghurt, chilled fresh fruit or cheese and crackers.

-- Keep a pack of muesli bars and other healthy snacks on hand (but out of sight).
+- Keep a pack of muesli or nut bars, a bag of unsalted nuts and other healthy snacks on hand (but out of sight).

 - At the bakery choose filled rolls or wholemeal/wholegrain sandwiches and step away from the pies and cakes.